 This was one of my absolute favorite places in San Francisco, because you not only had an incredible view of the bridge, but also because it had somewhat of a secluded feel.
 To get here, you will have to hike along the California Coastal Trail, runs from the Golden Gate Bridge with Baker Beach.

-Look for the sign that leads towards Marshall’s Beach and take the stairs down – they are a bit of a killer on the way back up, but I promise that it’s worth it to get to one of the best San Francisco photo spots!
+Look for the sign that leads towards Marshall’s Beach and take the stairs down – they are a bit of a killer on the way back up, but I promise that it’s worth it to get to one of the best places to take pictures in San Francisco!

 If you want even more of a secluded feel, continue along the beach until you reach the cove at the far end.
 You will have to scramble though some rocks to get past it, but once you do, you’ll encounter an even more amazing view of the Golden Gate Bridge (you almost feel like you’re up against it) and even fewer people.